Constraints on long-lived di-baryons and di-baryonic dark matter: Landscape of S phenomenology

 \subsection{Interactions of \texorpdfstring{$S$}{S}}

-Due to baryon number conservation, there are only two types of effective vertices of $S$ on the hadron level.
+Due to baryon number conservation, there are only two types of effective stong-interaction vertices of $S$ on the hadron level.
 The first type is a Yukawa vertex that transfers baryon number between two baryons, $B$ and $B'$, and $S$, where the two baryons have identical net quantum numbers as $S$.
 The other type is a vertex where $S$ emits or absorbs a flavor singlet meson, predominately a vector meson $V^\mu$.\footnote{Since the $S$ is a singlet in flavor, it cannot emit a flavor-octet meson without transitioning to a much more massive non-singlet di-baryon.
-The flavor-singlet combination of the $\omega$ and $\phi$~\cite{Farrar18} vector mesons is the most important, because while the scalar meson $f_0(500)$ is lighter, it is a loosely-bound di-pion~\cite{1815806} or tetraquark, hence should have very small coupling to $S$ which is very compact.} Interactions of $S$ can therefore be modeled by the following hadron-level effective Lagrangian
+The flavor-singlet combination of the $\omega$ and $\phi$~\cite{Farrar18} vector mesons is the most important, because while the scalar meson $f_0(500)$ is lighter, it is a loosely-bound di-pion~\cite{1815806} or tetraquark, hence should have very small coupling to a deeply $S$ which would be very compact, unlike a possible loosely bound di-$\Lambda$ molecule resembling the deuteron and having mass $\approx 2 m_\Lambda$.} Interactions of $S$ can therefore be modeled by the following hadron-level effective Lagrangian